Call now: 252-767-6166

 Tools to assist in CBO histogram tuning

 There are many tools to assist with SQL tuning, but the best tools will expose all of the internal metrics of the data dictionary.
-The WISE tool does a great job at aiding SQL tuning:
+The Ion tool does a great job at aiding SQL tuning:

-WISE screen for SQL tuning
+Ion screen for SQL tuning

 BC References on tuning with histograms

-"Oracle Tuning: The Definitive Reference", 2005, Donald K. Burleson, Rampant TechPress
+"Oracle Tuning: The Definitive Reference", 2009, Donald K. Burleson, Rampant TechPress

 Oracle performance tuning software

-Oracle training in Linux commands
+Oracle Linux poster

 Note: This Oracle documentation was created as a support and Oracle training reference for use by our DBA performance tuning consulting professionals.
+Feel free to ask questions on our Oracle forum.

 Verify experience!
 Anyone considering using the services of an Oracle support expert should independently investigate their credentials and experience, and not rely on advertisements and self-proclaimed expertise.
 All legitimate Oracle experts publish their Oracle qualifications.

 Errata?
 Oracle technology is changing and we strive to update our BC Oracle support information.
 If you find an error or have a suggestion for improving our content, we would appreciate your feedback.
-Just e-mail: and include the URL for the page.
+Just e-mail:

 Burleson Consulting

-The Oracle of database support
+The Oracle of Database Support

-Oracle® is the registered trademark of Oracle Corporation.
+Oracle ® is the registered trademark of Oracle Corporation.